OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 Fixing hydrogen atom names
 ==========================

-In some cases, hydrogen names may need to be manually altered to match expected, i.e. PDB compliant names.
+In some cases, hydrogen names may need to be manually altered to match expected, i.e. PDB compliant, names.

 These exact cases can be difficult to identify, running the validation script (see below), will help identify these.
 Please reach out to the OpenFE team should you encounter any unknown hydrogen names.